mloar22/bloccit/README.md

-== README
+## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.

-This README would normally document whatever steps are necessary to get the application up and running.
+Made with my mentor at [Bloc](http://bloc.io).

 Things you may want to cover: